-If you have any questions or just talk about the situation, please don’t hesitate to reach out.
-We are still here.
+If you have any questions or just want to talk about the situation, please don’t hesitate to call us at 650-369-4382.